Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Use good quality organic strawberries that are bright red in color all the way to the top and have beautiful green stems.
 That means they are ripe and sweeter.
 Plus they are so pretty.

-- You also want to select a good dark chocolate that is at least 60% cacao as mentioned above.
-I used Ghirardelli dark chocolate premium baking chips that I added a bit of coconut oil to so that the chocolate was super shiny and easier for dipping.
+- Select a good dark chocolate that is at least 60% cacao as mentioned above.
+I used Ghirardelli dark chocolate premium baking chips I added a bit of coconut oil so that the chocolate was super shiny and easier for dipping.

 - Rinse and dry the strawberries really well before you dip them.
-This is so important and allows the chocolate to really stick the them once you dip them.
+This is so important and allows the chocolate to really stick once you dip them.

 - Leave the stems on so you can use the stem to hold the strawberry when you dip it into the chocolate.
 Plus again it is just so pretty and you can use the stem to hold the strawberry when you eat it as well.

-- Dip the strawberries at a slight angle and then when you pull it out of the chococlate shake it a little bit so that the excess chocolate drips off.
+- Dip the strawberries at a slight angle and then when you pull it out of the chocolate shake it a little bit so that the excess chocolate drips off.
 You can also lightly tap the strawberry on the side of the bowl as well.
 This is the point where you would dip the strawberry in any extra topping you desire.
-See post for topping suggestion.
+See the post for the topping suggestions.

 - Prep Time: 15